Nashville Predators: New ownership group

+At the 2008 NHL entry draft, the Predators traded two picks to select Roman Josi at 38th overall.
+The team also traded goaltender Mason to the St. Louis Blues.
+Alexander Radulov, after scoring 26 goals in the prior season, made his intention to play in Russia the following season.
+However, his contract with the Predators was still in effect, despite signing with Salavat Yulaev Ufa of the KHL.
+The NHL, IIHF, and KHL all agreed to respect global contracts on July 10, 2008.
+As a result, he was suspended from the team without pay on September 2, 2008.
+During the season, goaltender Pekka Rinne became the starter for the Predators.
+The team missed the playoffs.

 The 2009–10 season saw the debut of Colin Wilson with the Predators.

-The Predators made few major additions to their roster in the 2009 off-season, signing former San Jose Sharks forward Marcel Goc (who was extended for another year by the club in mid-season) and former Montreal Canadiens defenseman Francis Bouillon.
-The 2009–10 season also saw the much-anticipated debut of top prospect Colin Wilson.
+The 2009–10 season saw the much-anticipated debut of 2008 seventh-overall pick Colin Wilson.
 However, due to a groin injury suffered in training camp, Wilson spent the first week-and-a-half of the season on the sidelines, and was sent to the Milwaukee Admirals of the American Hockey League (AHL) in November.
 He returned to the club in February and scored 11 points in his next 15 games and finished the season with 15 points in 35 games.
-2010 also saw a breakout year for the last pick in the 2005 draft, Patric Hornqvist, as the 23-year-old Swede scored 30 in the 2009–10 season, becoming the fourth Predator to do so (the others being Steve Sullivan, Paul Kariya and Jason Arnott).
-The Predators qualified for the 2010 playoffs, facing the Chicago Blackhawks in the first round.
-The Predators earned their first postseason road win on April 16, 2010, when they beat the Blackhawks 4–1 at the United Center, although they lost the overall series in six games.
+2010 also saw a breakout year for the last pick in the 2005 draft, Patric Hornqvist, as the 23-year-old Swede scored 30 goals in the 2009–10 season.
+On March 1, 2010, during the 2009–10 season, the Predators front office saw Freeman step down as chairman of the Nashville Predators in favor of Thomas Cigarran.
+On September 2, Cigarran announced that the local ownership group had completed the purchase of the Del Biaggio stake.The Predators qualified for the 2010 playoffs, facing the Chicago Blackhawks in the first round, and losing to them in six games.

 On July 9, 2010, the Predators announced defenseman Shea Weber would become the club's fifth captain.
 In the following season's playoffs, the Predators advanced to the second round of the playoffs for the first time in franchise history.
-They defeated the Anaheim Ducks in the first round, winning the fourth game of the series at Bridgestone Arena on April 24, 2011.
-Two days prior, Predators' goaltender Pekka Rinne was nominated as a Vezina Trophy finalist for his performance during the 2010–11 season.
-The Predators played against the number-one ranked team in the NHL in the second round, the Vancouver Canucks.
-The Predators lost the series 4–2.
+They defeated the Anaheim Ducks in the first round.
+In the second round, they lost to the Presidents' Trophy-winning Vancouver Canucks in six games.